15.6.6 Joint Policy for Children Missing

 Children who become lost

-Children who because of their age or due to a degree of intellectual impairment become separated from their carers, become temporarily disorientated and become missing as a result and would wish to be found.
-This is clearly very frightening and upsetting for all involved
+Children who, because of their age or learning difficulties/disabilities, become separated from their carers, become temporarily disorientated and become missing as a result and would wish to be found.

 Children who make telephone contact and agree a time to return, but subsequently fail to do could also fall within this definition.